advanced-data-machines/web-template/README.md

 ### 3. Setup .eslintrc.js File

-* Locate the file loacted in the 'clientapp' directory
+* Locate the file located in the 'clientapp' directory
 * Modify the file to appear as follows:

 ```Javascript